 2015 – Hibike!
 Euphonium

-A music anime that follows a group of high school students as they strive to win the national school band championship.
-Hibike! is acclaimed for its excellent character development and realistic approach to personal relationships and teamwork.
+A music anime that follows a group of high school students in their quest to win the national school band championship.
+Hibike! is acclaimed for its excellent character development and its realistic approach to personal relationships and teamwork.

 2016 – Kotetsujo no Kabaneri

-Set in a post-apocalyptic steampunk world, Kabaneri features a desperate fight against mechanized zombies.
+Set in a post-apocalyptic steampunk world, Kabaneri presents a desperate struggle against mechanized zombies.
 The series has been praised for its frenetic action and world-building.

 The best anime: 2017 – 2023